dfstio/nc2/README.md

 ### Using recursive proofs

-Currently, the number of proofs that can be calculated and merged on high-memory PC is around 150-200, on low-memory PC is less than 50, so processing of the batch of 50-200 messages is not possible on low end hardware assuming that we will need calculate one proof per message and then merge all the calculated proofs.
+Currently, the number of proofs that can be calculated and merged before running out of memory on high-memory PC is around 150-200, on low-memory PC is less than 50, so processing of the batch of 50-200 messages is not possible on low memory hardware assuming that we will need calculate one proof per message and then merge all the calculated proofs.

 ### Using Actions and Reducer

 The actions can be divided into the batches, and the size of the batch will determine the size of the contract.
-Given that total number of the actions can be greater than the batch size, maxTransactionsWithActions should be set to BATCH_SIZE and skipActionStatePrecondition should be set to true
+Given that total number of the actions can be greater than the batch size, maxTransactionsWithActions should be set to BATCH_SIZE and skipActionStatePrecondition should be set to true:

 ```typescript
         {